oracle-livelabs/oci/oci-stack-monitoring-fundamentals/alarms/alarms.md

 	![OCI Monitoring Service Create Alarm page, highlighting creation of a trigger rule and additional trigger rule button](images/3-5-alarms.png " ")

-	Moving down the page, the chart, you can see valleys, when the monitoring status value drops from 1, available, to 0, down.
-If you were to create an alarm with an interval of 1, the valleys shown on the chart represent a period when the alarm would have fired.
-Using the information in the graph, we know this alarm would be noisy as this demo environment resource is expected to go down once an hour.
-The chart shows the Concurrent Manager is generally down for 10 minutes.
+	Moving down the page, reviewing the MonitoringStatus chart, you can see valleys when the monitoring status value drops from 1 (available) to 0 (down).
+If you were to create an alarm with an interval of 1, this alarm would fire every hour.
+This is a demo environment, and we expect the Concurrent Manager to shut down once an hour and reviewing this data we can see when the Concurrent Manager went down and we know this alarm will be noisy.

 	![OCI Monitoring Service Create Alarm page, highlighting an interval of 5 minutes, creates valleys where alarm will fire hourly](images/3-6-alarms.png " ")